thijsnoordzij/Teacher-attrition-with-MIRROR-data/MIRROR data manipulation.md

 ```

 # Create variable for entry and exit into the labor force.
 Constructing a dataframe with aggregated data on level of persons (id_2015), making use of the dplyr package.
+The following code aggregates all contracts for teachers (FUNGRP_PVE1 == 2) in secondary ecuation (SECDJV == "WVO") in a dataframe with one record for every teacher.

 ```{r}
 if (!require("dplyr")){